kgdunn/pid-book/latent-variable-modelling/latent-variable-modelling.rst

 These readings cover a variety of topics in the area of latent variable methods:

-* **General**: John MacGregor, Honglu Yu, Salvador García-Muñoz, Jesus Flores-Cerrillo, "`Data-based latent variable methods for process analysis, monitoring and control <http://dx.doi.org/10.1016/j.compchemeng.2005.02.007>`_". *Computers and Chemical Engineering*, **29**, 1217-1223, 2005.
+* **General**: John MacGregor, Honglu Yu, Salvador García-Muñoz, Jesus Flores-Cerrillo, "`Data-Based Latent Variable Methods for Process Analysis, Monitoring and Control <http://dx.doi.org/10.1016/j.compchemeng.2005.02.007>`_". *Computers and Chemical Engineering*, **29**, 1217-1223, 2005.

 * **General**: Ericsson, Johansson, Kettaneth-Wold, Trygg, Wikström, Wold:  "Multivariate and Megavariate Data Analysis" (Parts I and II): chapters 1 to 8 of Part I are particularly relevant to this course.